-Which Chinese car brands are in Australia?
+Which Chinese car brands are in Australia in 2025?

 By Brad East

-Finding Chinese car brands in Australia is becoming increasingly common, no matter where you look.
-And you might not know that’s the case.
+Finding Chinese car brands in Australia is becoming increasingly common, no matter where you look and you might not know that’s the case.

 The surging car market has meant that Chinese car brands have slowly started to focus on international expansion – with Australia being one of their core markets.
+In 2023, Australia imported the fourth highest number of Chinese cars behind Russia, the UK and Mexico.

 Slowly, several of China’s biggest automobile powerhouses have filtered onto Australian roads in recent years.
 It’s now reached the point where they are starting to become some of the most common vehicles seen in towns and cities.